XanaduAI/constrained-quantum-learning/README.md

 To construct and optimize the constrained variational quantum circuits, these scripts use the Fock backend of [Strawberry Fields](https://github.com/XanaduAI/strawberryfields).
 In addition, SciPy is required for use of the global Basin Hopping optimization method, as well as the local BFGS optimization method.

+**Due to subsequent interface upgrades, these scripts will work only with Strawberry Fields version <= 0.10.0.**

 ## Authors

 Krishna Kumar Sabapathy, Haoyu Qi, Josh Izaac, and Christian Weedbrook.